 He put on his pyjamas before he went to bed.

 We can have supper as soon as we arrive at the hotel.

-I went out to the library - after (eating) dinner.
+ENG: I went out to the library after (eating) dinner.

-After (eating) dinner, I went out to the library - Turkish Construction
+TUR: After (eating) dinner, I went out to the library.

 Yemek yedikten sonra, kütüphaneye çıktım.

-Let us show this example in some other forms.
-We can make the choice to change the subject or objects easily in English.
-So can, of course, Turkish - but we must be aware that Turkish treats this problem from another angle just because of the different constructions involved
+Showing this example in other forms, the choice to change the subject or object is easily done in English.
+Turkish treats this problem from another angle just because of the different constructions involved.

 English Model: I went out to the library after (eating)dinner.